Blog

 Why Pie Charts are Evil

-Pie charts were probably the second or third graph type your math teacher introduced to you.
+Pie charts were probably the second or third graph type your math teacher introduced to you right after bar graphs and line charts.
 Maybe they even forced a protractor into your hand so you could get all the angles and percent ratios correct.

 Today, pie, donut, and gauge charts have been exiled from the data analytics and visualization community.
 Data experts rave about how they are “inadequate,” “bad,” or even “evil.”
 But why do pie charts have such a bad reputation these days?
 Let’s find out.